nomi-san/luacef/README.md

 						-- should set to 0 for self-running (independent executable program) }

+-- enable high DPI support for windows 7 or newer cef.EnableHighDPISupport()

 -- initialize application
 code = cef.Initialize(args, settings, app)
 if (code == 0) then os.exit() end